 New Zealand was the first country in the world to give women the vote in parliamentary elections.
 The country’s most famous suffragette, Kate Sheppard (1847-1934), was fundamental in this achievement.
-She was a leader raising awareness of the suffragette movement by giving talks, contacting politicians, writing to the press, and producing her own publication The Prohibitionist.
+After being born in England, she emigrated to New Zealand with her family in 1868.
+There, she was a leader raising awareness of the suffragette movement by giving talks, contacting politicians, writing to the press, and producing her own publication The Prohibitionist.
 The campaign gradually snowballed with her last petition gaining 32,000 signatures to support women’s suffrage.
 On 19-September-1893 women were given the right to vote in New Zealand.
 Yay!

 In fact, New Zealand is a forward-thinking country in terms of gender equality, as demonstrated also by being the first country to have three women in high rankings of power simultaneously.
 Helen Clark (Prime Minister), Dame Siliva Cartwright (Governor-General), and Sian Elias (Chief Justice) were all in power at the same time.
 You can learn more about New Zealand politics in the Parliament Buildings in Wellington where they run free tours.

 New Zealand is part of the Commonwealth to which The Queen is sovereign.
 She is a constitutional monarch, so although she plays no part in the passing of legislation within the New Zealand Government, she plays a formal or symbolic role of approving legislation.